 Experiment 1.

 Ketone Reduction by Sodium Borohydride: 3-Nitroacetophenone and 9H-Fluoren-9-one

 Introduction: The reduction of aldehydes, ketones, and esters is a fundamental transformation often used in organic synthesis.
 The resulting alcohol may be the desired final product, or it may be transformed into a leaving group for subsequent reactions such as nucleophilic substitution or elimination.
-Since carbonyl reduction (i.e., net addition of two hydrogen atoms across the C=O π -bond) is so important to synthetic organic chemistry, a wide variety of reducing agents have been developed.
-Some hydride (H:--) donors will react with most members of the large family of carbonyl-containing functional groups.
+Since carbonyl reduction (i.e., net addition of dihydrogen) is so important to synthetic organic chemistry, a wide variety of reducing agents have been developed.
+Some hydride (H:-) donors will react with most members of the large family of carbonyl-containing functional groups.
 For instance, lithium aluminum hydride (LiAlH4) will reduce, in most cases, aldehydes, ketones, esters, and amides, but the "mild" reducing agent sodium borohydride (or tetrahydridoborate) (NaBH4) will generally only react with aldehydes and ketones (the more reactive of the common carbonyl-containing functional groups) to give primary or secondary alcohols, respectively.